jmaddington/Snag-to-PNG/readme.md

 # Snag to PNG

-This script converts SnagX screenshots to PNG images.
+This script converts pulls out the PNG image from a SnagX screenshot file.
+It does not include any of the SnagX metadata or annotations.

 ## Usage